vasilyor/FindingDonors/README.md

 ### Data Scientist Nanodegree - Supervised Learning

-This project I used supervised algorithm for accurately model individuals' income using data collected from the 1994 U.S. Census.
+In this project I used supervised algorithm for accurately model individuals' income using data collected from the 1994 U.S. Census.

 ### Install
 ---